MetPX/sarracenia/doc/sr_watch.1.rst

 plus the time to perform the posting itself. **For the same tree, a *sleep* setting of 30 seconds would be the minimum to recommend**. **Expect that files will be noticed about 1.5* the *sleep* settings on average.**
 In this example, about when they are about 45 seconds.
 Some will be picked up sooner, others later.
-Apart from special cases where the default method misses files, it is much slower than the default and should not be used if timeliness is a concern.
+Apart from special cases where the default method misses files, it is much slower on medium sized trees than the default and should not be used if timeliness is a concern.

 In supercomputing clusters, distributed files systems are used, and the OS optimized methods for recognizing